 Oxford University Press (OUP) is a department of the University of Oxford.
-It furthers the University's objective of excellence in research, scholarship and education with a worldwide publishing programme.
+It furthers the University's objective of excellence in research, scholarship, and education by publishing worldwide.

 Oxford University Press has a rich history which can be traced back to the earliest days of printing.
 The first book was printed in Oxford in 1478, just two years after Caxton set up the first printing press in England.
 The University was involved with several printers in Oxford over the next century.

-OUP's governance structure is written into the University Of Oxford Statutes.
-The policy of Oxford University Press is overseen by a group of Delegates appointed from the academic staff of the University.
+OUP's governance structure is written into the University of Oxford statutes.
+The affairs of Oxford University Press are overseen by a group of delegates appointed from the academic staff of the University.

 The Chief Executive of the Press is responsible for running Oxford University Press, and is also known by the traditional title of Secretary to the Delegates.